Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 Not all macOS versions handle dictation equally.
 Here is what's documented:

-Photo by Edmond Dantès on Unsplash
+Photo by cottonbro studio on Pexels

-- macOS Ventura (13.0 - 13.2): Several users reported that Dictation would appear to activate (waveform shows up) but produce no text.
+- macOS Ventura (13.0 to 13.2): Several users reported that Dictation would appear to activate (waveform shows up) but produce no text.
 Apple patched this in 13.3.
 If you're on 13.0-13.2, update first before anything else.

 - macOS Sonoma (14.x): The introduction of Apple Intelligence in Sonoma created conflicts for some users where Voice Control and Dictation competed for the same audio session.
 Disabling Voice Control in Accessibility > Voice Control > Off resolves this in most cases.